acenet-arc/cpp_as_a_second_language/_episodes/inheritance.md

 > C constructor called
 > ~~~
 > {: .output}
-> Base class constructors are called in the order they are listed in the classes inheritance list.
+> Base class constructors are called in the order they are listed in the class's inheritance list.
 {: .callout}